Noether's theorem for the conditional principle of least action: Nother's theorem for the problem of conditional extremum

 Conserved current $\Phi{}^\mu_A$, being defined by relations (\ref{characteristics}), can be re-defined by adding on shell vanishing terms to exclude the derivatives from the characteristics (\ref{Psi-hat}),

 where

 and $\psi^\alpha_A$ are the functions of the fields and their derivatives.
 As we see from (\ref{psi}), the conditional characteristics of the conserved current can be taken to be a set of functions, not differential operators.
 Let us also mention that the conditional characteristics $\psi^\alpha_A$ is assumed non-vanishing at general admissible fields defined by equations (\ref{T}).
 If $\psi^\alpha_A=0$ for any solution of equations (\ref{T}), there still can be a nontrivial conserved current, as we see from (\ref{psi}).
 This current will be conserved only by virtue of equations (\ref{T}) that restrict the admissible field configurations, and regardless of the action.
 This conservation law is obviously unrelated to any symmetry of the action.
 For example, equations (\ref{T}) can be conservation laws by themselves.
-Obviously, if this conservation law is imposed to select the admissible fields, it is automatically consistent with the conditionally Lagrangian equations (\ref{Partially-Lagrangian}), irrespectively to any symmetry of action.
+Obviously, if this conservation law is imposed to select the admissible fields, it is automatically consistent with the conditionally Lagrangian equations (\ref{Partially-Lagrangian}), irrespectively to any symmetry of the action.
 To connect the conserved current with the symmetry, the conditional characteristics $\psi^\alpha_A$ should not vanish on shell.

-Given the conserved current $\Phi^{\prime\mu}_A$ and corresponding conditional characteristics $\psi^\alpha_A$ (\ref{psi}), let us construct conditional symmetry of the action.
-Consider specialization of the gauge symmetry defined by the conditional characteristics (\ref{psi}) according to the rule (\ref{omega}), (\ref{delta-omega})
+Given the conserved current $\Phi^{\prime\mu}_A$ and corresponding conditional characteristics $\psi^\alpha_A$ (\ref{psi}), let us construct a conditional symmetry of the action.
+Consider a specialization of the gauge symmetry defined by the conditional characteristics (\ref{psi}) according to the rule (\ref{omega}), (\ref{delta-omega})